umansh59/xam-Preparation-using-genAi/README.md

    streamlit run StreamlitAPP.py
    ```

-2. Access the application in your web browser at `http://localhost:8501`.
+2. Open your browser and navigate to `http://localhost:8501`.

-3. Upload a PDF or text file containing the input text for MCQ generation.
+3. Upload a PDF or text file containing the content for MCQ generation.

-4. Specify the desired number of MCQs, subject, and complexity level.
+4. Set the desired number of MCQs, subject, and tone.

 5. Click the "Create MCQs" button to generate the MCQs.

-6. Review the generated MCQs in the Streamlit app.
+6. Review the MCQs in the Streamlit app and see the evaluation analysis.

 ## 📁 File Descriptions

-- `StreamlitAPP.py`: Main script containing the Streamlit application for the MCQ Generator.
+- `StreamlitAPP.py`: Main script that runs the Streamlit app for the MCQ Generator.
-- `mcqgenerator.py`: Script handling the generation and evaluation of MCQs using Langchain.
+- `mcqgenerator.py`: Script for generating and evaluating MCQs using Langchain and Google Generative AI.
-- `logger.py`: Logging setup to record application events.
-- `utils.py`: Utility functions for reading files and extracting table data from the generated MCQs.
+- `utils.py`: Contains utility functions to read files and process the generated MCQs.
-- `requirements.txt`: List of required Python packages for the application.
+- `requirements.txt`: Lists all the required Python packages.

-## 📝 Logging

-Application events are logged in the `logs` directory.
-Each log file is timestamped for easy reference and debugging.

-## 🙌 Acknowledgments

-The MCQ Generator application utilizes the [Langchain](https://github.com/hwchase17/langchain) library and [OpenAI API](https://openai.com/) for natural language processing.
-We express our gratitude to the developers and contributors of these amazing tools.
+This application uses the [Langchain](https://github.com/hwchase17/langchain) library and [Google Generative AI API](https://cloud.google.com/ai/generative-ai) for natural language processing.
+We are grateful to the developers of these tools.

-## 🤝 Contribution

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-Make sure to follow the [contribution guidelines](CONTRIBUTING.md) when contributing to this project.

-## 📄 License

-This project is open-sourced under the [MIT License](LICENSE).

----

-Feel free to reach out for any queries or support regarding this project.
-Happy coding! 🚀